annelo-msft/gists/lro/scm-pattern/readme.md

 The service response may optionally indicate to the client that the operation has already completed.

 In .NET, the service response is obtained from the message once the client pipeline's send operation has completed.
-The client's service method internally creates an _LRO subclient_ as described below an returns this to the user.
+The client's service method internally creates an _LRO subclient_ as described below and returns this to the user.

 ### 4. Client polls for status updates